greeniot/RaspberryPi-Basics-Sample/README.md

 });
 ```

-You can learn more about the pin naming and functions in the [documentation of rasp-io](https://github.com/nebrius/raspi-io/) (in particular also [here](https://github.com/nebrius/raspi-io/wiki/Pin-Information)) and in the [examples section](http://johnny-five.io/examples/) of the johnny-five homepage.
+You can learn more about the pin naming and functions in the [documentation of raspi-io](https://github.com/nebrius/raspi-io/) (in particular also [here](https://github.com/nebrius/raspi-io/wiki/Pin-Information)) and in the [examples section](http://johnny-five.io/examples/) of the johnny-five homepage.
 A very basic description of GPIO pins in general can be found on the official [Rapsberry Pi Homepage](https://www.raspberrypi.org/documentation/usage/gpio-plus-and-raspi2/README.md).
-From here on it is mostly a matter of reading documentations and tutorials as well as trial and error to create truly awesome applications.
+From here on it is mostly a matter of reading documentations and tutorials as well as trial and error to create truly awesome embedded applications.

 ## Virtual Network Computing

 If at some point you feel that you really want to work with the graphical user interface of the Raspbian OS, but do not have a monitor, you can share the RPi's Desktop with your laptop via virtual network computing (VNC).
 This allows us to remotely control the desktop interface of the RPi.
 You'll see in a window on your laptop exactly what a monitor connected to the RPi would show.
-You can interact with the virtual desktop in the exact same way as if the mouse and keyboard where hooked up to the RPi.
+You can interact with the virtual desktop in the exact same way as if your laptop mouse/touchpad and keyboard where hooked up to the RPi.

 We will use TightVNC.